 Production and transcription of sounds in human languages; physics of sound, computer analysis of speech sounds.
 Offered fall semesters.
 Same as LING:3005.

 Sound patterns of Spanish; how various theoretical approaches solve basic problems in Spanish phonology; identification of linguistic universals, how they are manifested in the sound structure of Spanish.
-Prerequisites: SPAN:3110.
+Taught in Spanish.
 Same as SPAN:4100.

 Readings in pedagogical theory and practice, second language acquisition; experience designing activities for teaching and assessment with critiques based on current theories and approaches; development of reflective practices toward one's language teaching.
+Taught in English.
 Same as FREN:5000, GRMN:5001, SPAN:5000, WLLC:5000.

 Methods and argumentation for formal analysis of sentence structure through induction from language data of central concepts and relations; hypothesis testing, empirical bases of theoretical concepts.
 Corequisites: LING:5000.
 Same as LING:5010.

 Analysis of sound systems, focus on early generative phonological theory; extensive practice in analysis using data from a variety of languages; linguistic argumentation.
 Prerequisites: LING:3005.
 Same as LING:5020.

 SLA:5401 First Language Acquisition 3 s.h.

 SLA:6010 Syntactic Theory 3 s.h.